 Goose Creek State Park in Washington

 Just a short drive from Bath, Goose Creek State Park is a paradise for those who love the outdoors.
 There are eight miles of trails at Goose Creek State Park, ranging from a 0.3 miles to 2.5 miles.
-During our recent visit, some trails remained closed due to damages from Hurricane Florence.
+During our recent visit, some trails remained closed due to hurricane damage.
 The trails are well-maintained, and most have boardwalks through the wetlands.
-You will see the beautiful live oaks draped in Spanish moss, wetlands, a cypress swamp, the Pamlico River, and several creeks.
+You will see the beautiful live oaks, an abundance of Spanish moss, cypress swamps, the Pamlico River, and several creeks.
 I’ve seen squirrels, turtles, ticks, snakes, herons, and even a deer on the trails.
+Tip: bring insect repellent, and check yourself for ticks after the hike.

-The park also has a primitive camping area, a place to launch your kayak or canoe, and a designated swimming area.
-I was really impressed that they offered a life jacket loaner program for visitors.
-The Visitor Center is a fantastic place to get close and personal with replicas of some of the animals that you may see in the park.
+Since my last visit, the park has more camping options than before.
+They now offer an RV area with full hookup, cabins, and a spot for large group tent camping.
+There is a boat ramp, a designated swimming area with shallow water and a sandy beach.
+Several picnic areas are scattered throughout the park, as well as places to paddle, and even wet a hook.
+There are many educational opportunities at Goose Creek State Park with ranger-led programs available for families and groups.
+The Visitor’s Center is a fantastic place to get close and personal with replicas of some of the animals that you may see in the park.
 I’m glad I only was able to take silly selfies with the bears inside!
 You can find much more information on their website, as well as guided tours and events.